 Virginia's conduct in handling and litigating cases through the various courts has shown her to be of exceptional moral character as well as her commitment to the ethical practice of law.
 Her reputation amongst her adversaries and with the courts speaks for itself.
 To have a better understanding of all aspects the court process, she served as a Justice of the Peace, pro tem, from 2013 to 2019.

 Virginia is a graduate of the University of Arizona having received a Bachelor of Science Degree in 1998.
 In 2004, she received her Juris Doctorate Degree from the University of Dayton School of Law in Ohio.
 She practiced law from 2004-2009 in Ohio and moved to Bullhead City in 2009 after passing the State Bar of Arizona Exam in 2008.
 After moving to Bullhead City, she began practicing criminal defense and areas of civil law, including domestic relations.
-She continued in that practice until 2015 when she joined the Law Office of Shawn B. Hamp as Senior Trial Counsel with a focus on handling serious felony offenses.
+She continued in that practice until 2015 when she joined the Hamp Law Offices as Senior Trial Counsel with a focus on handling serious felony offenses.
 Since joining the firm, she has been an integral factor in the firm's growth to five practicing attorneys in Mohave County and across the State of Arizona.